Explains how the contact tracing system works if you are a confirmed contact of someone who has tested positive for coronavirus.

-The daily checks are about the NHS Wales Test, Trace, Protect service looking out for your health and helping you to look out for the health of others.
-These daily checks will include advice on how to check if you have COVID-19 symptoms and how to get a test if needed.
+The daily checks are about the NHS Wales Test, Trace, Protect service looking out for your health and the health of others.
+These daily checks will include advice on how to check if you have COVID-19 symptoms and how to get a test if you need one.

 - If you want to use text messaging for your daily check, you will be asked to reply with ‘yes’ or ‘no’ to a question about COVID-19 symptoms each day.

-- If you respond ‘no’, you will be thanked for replying and reminded to keep self-isolating.
+- If you respond ‘no’, you will be thanked for replying and reminded that you must keep self-isolating.

-- If you respond ‘yes’, you will be asked to continue self-isolating and to book a COVID-19 test as soon as possible via gov.wales/ttp or by calling 119.
+- If you respond ‘yes’, you will be reminded that you must continue to self-isolate and to book a COVID-19 test as soon as possible via gov.wales/ttp or by calling 119.
 You will also be advised what to do if you are feeling unwell or need medical attention.

-- Daily checks will continue for 14 days to support you as you help keep Wales safe.
+- Daily checks will continue for 10 days to support you.

 What should I expect from the daily text message?